Close Menu

 When the self-encrypting drive is then powered back on, it requires authentication before being able to

-means to help securely retire a drive, using self-encrypting drives in auto-lock mode provides even more
+means to help securely retire a drive.
+Using self-encrypting drives in auto-lock mode provides even more

 advantages.

-authorization), the drive is locked.
+From the moment the drive or system is removed from the centre (with or without authorisation), the drive is locked.
 No advance thought or action is required from the data center

 administrator to protect the data.
 This helps prevent a breach should the drive be mishandled and helps